Introduction

 Valence Electrons

-The electrons in the outermost orbit of an atom are known as valence electrons.
+We call the electrons in the outermost orbit of an atom valence electrons.

 The outermost orbit can have a maximum of 8 electrons i.e. the maximum number of valence electrons can be 8.
 The valence electrons determine the physical and chemical properties of a material.
 These electrons determine whether or not the material is chemically active; metal or non-metal or, a gas or solid.
 These electrons also determine the electrical properties of a material.